ranjeethmahankali/implicitv1/README.md

 ## Using the application ##

-Once the solution is built, just run the `implicit.exe`.
+Once the solution is built, just run the `implicitshell.exe`.
 You will see a REPL interface that begins with `>>>`.
 Because this is a Lua console, you can do basic lua stuff, create variables, do math etc. If you want to see all the function bindings from the implicit kernel,